 Whether you use a specialist operator or arrange your own accommodation, you might want to consider factoring in one or more rest days.
 I’ve always found rest days to be more than just a break from walking.
 They are also an opportunity to enjoy the countryside and explore the area in more depth.

 You may be wondering why I’ve only written about the English National Trails.
 The short answer is that these are the only ones I’ve walked in their entirety.
 But of course there are similar paths all around the world.
 Some of these may be more challenging and, for myself, I find walking in extreme heat much more difficult.
 But I am tempted to try some trails in other countries.
 In particular, I really want to have a go at the Camino de Santiago.
-And there are some fantastic paths in the US (check out this article for more).
+And there are some fantastic paths elsewhere in Europe (the Lonely Planet book Epic Hikes of Europe has lots of suggestions), or in the US (check out this article for more).
 There is a whole world out there to discover, and walking is an excellent way of doing it!